MolecularAI/aizynthfinder/docs/relationships.rst

 Tree search
 -----------

-This diagram explains how the different object are connect that are responsible for the tree search.
+This diagram explains how the different object are connect that are responsible for the Monte-Carlo tree search.

 .. image:: treesearch-rel.png